 - Rice University: This Houston school is getting into the green roof trend in a big way.
-The campus now boasts a number of green-roofed buildings, including the South Plant, Oshman Engineering Design Kitchen, and the Duncan and McMurdy Dorms.
-The dorms are home to the most impressive of these green roofs, which take up a whopping 11,000 square feet.
+The campus now boasts a number of green-roofed buildings, including the South Plant, Oshman Engineering Design Kitchen, and the Duncan and McMurtry residential colleges.
+These buildings are home to the most impressive of the green roofs, which take up a whopping 11,000 square feet.
 They’re not accessible to students, but students undoubtedly notice how they keep the building cooler, battling the Houston heat much more effectively than a traditional roof.

 - Carnegie Mellon: You’ll find more than a couple green roofs at this cutting-edge school.
 Currently, Carnegie Mellon is home to six green rooftops, located at Hamerschlag Hall, the Mellon Institute (at right), Porter Hall, the Gates Center, the Posner Center, and Doherty Hall.
 Most buildings use a tray system and a number are equipped with water collection tanks that provide water that is used for other purposes on campus, though they run the gamut from full rooftop coverings to small gardens for students to enjoy.
 The school has also proven to be a green leader in solar energy, recycling, and water management.